StefanoMesselodi/Super/README.md

 # Run SuPeR

 SuPeR takes as input a color image and an integer number, which defines a set of tiles on the input image.
-It output a color image, which is the enhanced version of the input one.
+SuPeR outputs a color image, which is the enhanced version of the input one.

 Example: mainsuper <input_image> <n_tiles> <output_image>